 The massage tends to be rougher with the Gua Sha than the Jade Roller as it embraces the area you are rubbing and it has a pulling and scraping effect, hence the name.
 The scraping method can also be done by using the back of a spoon and it´s called spooning.
 So after placing your order for the Gua Sha, whilst waiting for it to arrive, you can put 2 spoons in the fridge and practice with them.

-Disinfect both the roller and the Gua Sha after use.
+Disinfect both the roller and the Gua Sha after each use.

 LLLT (low level laser therapy) or Cold Therapy Lasers